 With millions of species and time-tested strategies to draw from, biomimicry offers endless creative potential.
 Ensuring we get nature’s lessons right requires being true to the science, translating nature’s design principles with integrity, and making that wisdom accessible to those who put it in practice.
 Woolley-Barker gracefully does all three––honoring the science, teasing out the deep patterns, and spinning a compelling vision of a better future.
 This is a rich resource, and one worth taking the time to enjoy.
-The principles are easy to apply, and it’s not far-fetched to say your organization will thrive like the ants and fungus if you do.
-Teeming is your go-to resource for making that happen.

 Evolutionary biologist Woolley-Barker draws on the ancient R&D of living systems to show how nature can help us challenge Silicon Valley’s vertical hierarchies and billion dollar unicorns with self-organized systems that are functional, flat, agile, adaptive and resilient.
 Teeming is a timely, insightful, inspiring and enjoyable exploration of one of the deepest challenges facing not only the sustainable movement but all modern organizations—how to ensure the adaptive benefits of emergent coordination without the deadening impacts of command and control.

 Teeming’s fantastic premise alone makes it a must-read; that we should look to nature to find new and innovative business insights is an idea whose time has come.
 What might have been merely an “interesting” book by lesser writer becomes a riveting page-turner that you won’t be able to put down in the hands of author Tamsin Woolley-Barker.
-With surprisingly captivating biology stories (backed up by her own rigorous field research), interwoven with humorous personal anecdotes, Woolley-Barker explains her bio-inspired ideas clearly and compellingly.
+With captivating biology stories (backed by her own rigorous field research) interwoven with humorous personal anecdotes, Woolley-Barker explains her bio-inspired ideas clearly and compellingly.
 Teeming is both a scientific treatise and a management guide, but ultimately it is a book that anyone from a school kid to CEO will find fascinating, accessible and inspiring.

 Truly a fascinating and inspiring read!
 Using the principles of Biomimicry, Sociobiology, and Evolution, Dr. Woolley-Barker shows how to transform your own company by emulating nature’s most efficient natural models and systems—all forged over billions of years of trial and error.
 Only the winningest systems have survived—why reinvent the wheel when you can take advantage of 3.8 billion years of optimization driven by natural selection?
 Teeming goes even further.
 By demonstrating that humans are an evolutionary novelty—“ant-like apes” with deeply biological adaptations for ensuring equity, fairness, and cooperation—Teeming makes the case that termite mounds and slime molds have something uniquely relevant to teach us about doing business.
 This “Stone Soup” cookbook will entertain you and blow your mind, while tangibly showing how to tailor your own superorganism for sustainable success.